PUTTING PEOPLE FIRST

-The findings of a Racial Equity Impact Assessment (REIA) are essential to the implementation of the Broadway Corridor vision and ensuring that development is consistent with the guiding principles below.
+The findings of a Racial Equity Impact Assessment are essential to the implementation of the Broadway Corridor vision and ensuring that development is consistent with the guiding principles below.
 Those principles include being intentional about who benefits from the opportunities created; assessing and mitigating potential impacts/burdens; ensuring a diversity of communities influence decisions from planning through development and programming; and strengthening partnerships required to advance the vision.

 All aspects of the Broadway Corridor development, both public and private, will be:

 Accountable.
 Implement a robust, proactive and transparent strategy that is a responsible expenditure of public funds, attracts private investment, and delivers targeted and equitable public benefits, with clear and enforceable milestones and metrics